reflectoring/reflectoring.github.io/content/blog/2022/2022-03-28-complete-guide-to-errors-in-express.md

 })
 app.use(errorHandler)
 ```
-As we can see here, the `next(error)` function takes the error object in the `catch` block as input which is passed on to the next error handling middleware function where we can potentially put the logic to extract relevant information from the error object, log the error, and send back an easily understandable error message to the caller.
+As we can see here, the `next(error)` function takes the error object in the `catch` block as input which is passed on to the next error-handling middleware function where we can potentially put the logic to extract relevant information from the error object, log the error, and send back an easily understandable error message to the caller.

 ## Adding Multiple Middleware Functions for Error Handling

-We can chain multiple error handling middleware functions similar to what we do for other middleware functions.
+We can chain multiple error-handling middleware functions similar to what we do for other middleware functions.

 Let us define three middleware error handling functions and add them to our routes: